 Rule 39.
-A committee may provide for a public hearing on any bill referred to that committee.
-Notice of such hearing, its subject, time and place, shall be given in writing to the Clerk of the House who shall announce the hearing to the House, publish it in the House Journal and in the House calendar and post it on the bulletin board designated by the Clerk for the posting of such notices.
+A committee may provide for a public hearing.
+Notice of such hearing, its subject, time and place, shall be given in writing to the Clerk of the House who shall announce the hearing, and publish it in the House Journal prior to the meeting.
+(See Const 1963, Art 4 § 17)